alancrawford/alancrawford.github.io/_pages/Research.md

 **Storability, addiction and alcohol taxation** joint with Lars Nesheim

 We develop a dynamic demand framework in which consumers can stock alcohol for future consumption and incorporate their price expectations when making purchases.
-In addition, by including for habit formation we allow consumption and purchase decisions to be driven by an individuals' proclivity to succumb to the addictive nature of alcohol.
-Using this dynamic demand framework, we explore the impact on consumption of alcohol price restrictions that limit the depth and/or frequency of promotional activity.
+In addition, by including habit formation we allow consumption and purchase decisions to be driven by an individuals' proclivity to succumb to the addictive nature of alcohol.
+Using this dynamic demand framework, we explore the impact on consumption of alcohol price restrictions that limit the depth and frequency of promotional activity.

 **Industry structure and price dynamics in storable good industries**